LambyPants/Hotel-ETH/README.md

 ### Obtain Test ETH

 Obtaining test ETH is harder than it should be.
 I recommend the [Chainlink](https://faucets.chain.link/) faucet.

+### Buy, Redeem and Refund Tokens

+You can purchase tokens in the app after connecting your wallet. the Price is set by the Hotel Owner and is paid in ETH.

+The app is deployed on Kovan and Rinkeby networks.

 ### Running Locally